 Last week, OASIS, the XML interoperability consortium, announced it was scrapping plans to develop its own messaging protocol in favor of SOAP.
 Essentially, SOAP will act as the "envelope" for messages sent in ebXML.

 Differing timetables may be the only problem with ebXML's use of SOAP, said Uttam Narsu, a Giga analyst.
 Currently, the elements of SOAP are being considered as part of a larger project at the World Wide Web Consortium (W3C).
 That project, the XML Protocol, is being developed to allow two or more peers to communicate in a distributed environment encapsulated in XML.

 EbXML would be layered to depend on the XML Protocol much like FTP (File Transfer Protocol) depends on TCP (Transmission Control Protocol), Narsu said.
-The ebXML working group is expected to make its final recommendations in May but the W3C's XML Protocol probably won't be ready until the end of this year
+The ebXML working group is expected to make its final recommendations in May but the W3C's XML Protocol probably won't be ready until the end of this year or early next year.

 Such a scenario could jeopardize interoperability if the final XML Protocol specification includes a radically different version of SOAP than what ebXML is embracing, Narsu said.
 Yet that is not likely since a lot of the work on that element has been done, he said.

 A tight union between SOAP and ebXML will be a real boon to software vendors, especially smaller ones that would find it difficult to stock products supporting numerous protocols, said Norbert Mikula, the chief technical strategist for DataChannel, an enterprise information portal company.

 "It really shows a shift of thinking when you have companies like IBM, Sun, Microsoft, Oracle and smaller vendors like DataChannel taking a more convergent approach," Mikula said.
 Products would be judged on issues of performance, scalability and service rather than by their secret, proprietary approaches.